ahebrank/eyefiserver/README.md

 # eyefiserver

-From Jeff Tchang's [EyeFiServer 2.0](https://github.com/tachang/EyeFiServer), simplified for a quick Ubuntu installation.
+Based on Jeff Tchang's [EyeFiServer 2.0](https://github.com/tachang/EyeFiServer), simplified for a quick Ubuntu installation with a few minor features added.

+This for use with the old-style card.
+Mine is an Eye-Fi Share 2GB.

 ## Installation